Shared Services Canada System Maintenance Notice

 You may request stipends for graduate students and postdoctoral researchers.
 Stipends must be justified in terms of the project objectives.
 The work performed by stipend recipients should be an integral part of the project.
 Stipend rates are set by the institution concerned.

-Salary research allowances can be used only by not-for-profit organizations that have co-applicants listed on their Notice of Award.
-Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.
+Salary research allowances can be used only by not-for-profit organizations that have project directors or co-applicants listed on the grant team.
+Postsecondary institutions and governmental organizations are not eligible for salary research allowances.

 For further information, see SSHRC’s Salary Research Allowances policy.